top of page

 Put You Accessories Back

-If you have removable dock furniture, you may have removed it and stored it through the winer.
-Once the weather allows you may consider putting it back onto your dock so you can use it all.
+If you have removable dock furniture, you may have removed it and stored it through the winter.
+Once the weather allows, you may consider putting it back onto your dock so you can use it all.

 Reinstall Your Canopy Cover

-If there is anything that needs replacing or fixed and you aren't able to do it yourself, be sure to contact your local dealer.
+If there is anything that needs replacing or fixing and you aren't able to do it yourself, be sure to contact your local dealer.

 Recent Posts